About the New Yard Restaurant

 It is fast becoming an extremely productive garden, accounting for almost all of the fruit, vegetables, edible flowers and herbs used in the New Yard Restaurant kitchen, picked at the moment that they are most ripe and most flavourful.
 It is also home to our two Tamworth pigs, who are soon to be joined by some chickens.

-It is important to us that the chefs and kitchen team at the New Yard are able to step out of their routine to spend time taking responsibility for growing or collecting the fruit and vegetables for the kitchen and giving their busy minds a rest.
+It is important to our team that they are able to step out of their routine to spend time taking responsibility for growing or collecting the fruit and vegetables for the kitchen and giving their creative minds a rest.
 Cornwall has an abundance of native, seasonal edible plants and mushrooms, so we make the most of our position surrounded by 1000 acres of meadows, fertile soil and ancient woodland, foraging as regularly as possible.

-The walled garden is open during the day to visitors to the Trelowarren Estate.
+The walled garden is open during the day to visitors to the New Yard Restaurant and Pantry.
 If you would like a tour, do ask, but please don’t stand on the beds or feed the pigs – their diet is strictly regulated.

 We take great pride in the quality of the food we serve.
 Our local suppliers are an important part of our story, often shaping our menu by sending what they’ve got, rather than what we might ask for.
 We source from our Cornish neighbours or from Trelowarren estate itself, cutting down on food miles and avoiding the environmental impact of forced food production.